CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Limitations Future Work

 This study has several limitations.
 First, many system components are not yet fully optimized.
 For instance, qualitative error analysis in \appendixref{apd:error-analysis} shows that entity tagging errors frequently propagate to downstream modules.
-Furthermore, the simplistic lookup table design in Source Discovery could be replaced with a more advanced medical terminology search system.
-Second, computational constraints limited our experiments to a proof-of-concept setup, preventing extensive exploration of alternative LLMs, hyperparameters, and advanced techniques like query decomposition and self-consistency mechanisms.
-Finally, evaluation was confined to a single dataset.
-While the two experimental setups provide meaningful insights, they cannot validate cross-dataset generalization, which introduces the risk of overfitting.
+Future work can address this with a feedback-based entity tagging that continuously refines extracted text spans and their tags using an entity lookup table, correcting tagging errors early in the pipeline.
+In addition, the simplistic lookup table design in Revision can be substituted with a more advanced medical terminology search system in practical deployments.

+Second, computational constraints limited our experiments to a proof-of-concept setup, preventing extensive exploration of alternative LLMs and hyperparameter settings.
+Future work could extend in this direction by testing CBR-to-SQL on other open-source and privately hosted LLMs to assess its generalization across different LLM backends.
+In addition, we have not explored the \textit{continual learning} aspect of CBR, where successful and failed inferences could be incorporated back into the knowledge base for ongoing improvement.
+This idea of continual knowledge improvement is one of the main principles of CBR theory \citep{aamodt1994case} and can be a highly promising direction for future work.

+Finally, our evaluation is limited to EHR schemas in the medical domain.
+Although the MIMIC-* variants provide a realistic clinical benchmark, it does not reflect the diversity of schemas in other domains.
+As a result, the generalizability of CBR-to-SQL to broader text-to-SQL settings remains an open question.
+Future work should extend CBR-to-SQL to open-domain benchmarks like Spider \citep{yu-etal-2018-spider} or WikiSQL \citep{zhong2017seq2sqlgeneratingstructuredqueries} to assess its ability to handle more diverse text-to-SQL structures and entity types.